pyodide/pyodide-blog/content/posts/jspi.md

 `allocateOnStackAndSleep()` exits and before `victim()` resumes would then overwrite victim's stack space.

-Explicitly these other two functions can look as follows:
+These other two functions look as follows:
 ```C
 WASM_EXPORT("overwritesVictimsStack")
 void overwritesVictimsStack(void) {